11 Easy Songs to Learn Spanish Grammar and Vocabulary (While Having Tons of Fun)

 In Spanish, perfect tenses are the verb forms we use with haber (to have).
 This song includes the irregular participles, meaning the conjugations don’t quite follow standard rules.

-This simple song, to the tune of “La Cucaracha” (“The Cockroach”), will help teach you the irregulars (words that don’t follow standard conjugation patterns) in the preterite tense.
+This simple song, to the tune of “La Cucaracha” (“The Cockroach”), will help teach you the irregulars in the preterite tense.

 Since you generally need to memorize these irregulars instead of just relying on common patterns, this song is a helpful way to remember which verbs act a little differently in the preterite.

-This song to the tune of “The Mexican Hat Dance” is a super short, easy way to remember which verbs have irregular conjugations in the conditional tense.
+This song, which is set to the tune of “The Mexican Hat Dance,” is a super short, easy way to remember which verbs have irregular conjugations in the conditional tense.

-The words appear on screen to aid your studying.
-With any luck, you’ll get this stuck in your head and have no trouble conjugating these tricksters when you need to.
+The words appear onscreen to aid your studying.
+With any luck, you’ll get this stuck in your head and have no trouble conjugating those tricksters when you need to.

 Why Listen to Spanish Songs?

-Some Spanish songs are specifically designed for learners.
-This means they’re designed to address your concerns, needs and language learning struggles.
+Some Spanish songs are specifically designed for learners, like the ones above.
+This means they’re crafted to address your concerns, needs and language learning struggles.

-Spanish songs—even Spanish learning songs—are also catchy, so it’s easier to remember the grammar and vocabulary within.
+Spanish songs also tend to be catchy, so it’s easier to remember the grammar and vocabulary within.
 It’s no secret that music and language learning go hand-in-hand, after all.

 Finally, listening to Spanish songs is fun!
 Memorizing vocabulary words and grammar patterns can feel tedious, but listening to music doesn’t.
 You can study and still have a good time.

-• Employ targeted learning practices.
-That means you should look for songs that teach the grammar and vocabulary you struggle with the most to help ensure you find the memorable song you need to finally nail down that tricky topic.
+• Employ targeted learning methods.
+Look for songs that teach the grammar and vocabulary you struggle with the most to find that memorable song you need to finally nail down that tricky topic.

 • Memorize the songs through repetition.
 If you listen to these Spanish songs frequently, you’ll never forget them.
 In fact, they’ll probably even get stuck in your head!